learnk8s/learnk8s.io/src/bsk201903/visualiseYaml.md

 ## More options

-Two noteworthy tools can help visualise dependencies in your cluster:
+Three noteworthy tools can help visualise dependencies in your cluster:

 - [Linkerd2](https://linkerd.io/2/overview/), another service mesh similar to Istio
 - [Kubebricks](https://github.com/kubricksllc/Kubricks), an electron app that connects to your cluster using kubectl and helps you visualise your dependencies
+- [Jaeger](https://github.com/jaegertracing/jaeger) is a distributing tracing system.
+You could use Jaeger to trace the request in your network and visualise the traffic as well as the dependencies.

 ## That's all folks